You are here: HomeEasy Guitar Tips

 Tip 5: Play Power Chords

-If you play only the root note of a chord, plus the note five semitones above it (it's fifth), you're playing a power chord.
+If you play only the root note of a chord, plus the note that is the fifth of the scale (above or below), you're playing a power chord.

 You can substitute a power chord for any chord.
 Need to play an F?
 An F power chord will do.
 Need an easy guitar way to play a Bb-minor?
 Play a Bb power chord instead.